opdavies/oliverdavies.uk/source/_posts/2012-04-19-custom-theme-templates.md

   - drupal-planet
   - drupal
 ---
+{% block excerpt %}
+Today, I had a situation where I was displaying a list of teasers for news article nodes.
+The article content type had several different fields assigned to it, including main and thumbnail images.
+In this case, I wanted to have different output and fields displayed when a teaser was displayed compared to when a complete node was displayed.

+I have previously seen it done this way by adding this into in a node.tpl.php file:
+{% endblock %}

+{% block content %}
 Today, I had a situation where I was displaying a list of teasers for news article nodes.
 The article content type had several different fields assigned to it, including main and thumbnail images.
 In this case, I wanted to have different output and fields displayed when a teaser was displayed compared to when a complete node was displayed.

 I have previously seen it done this way by adding this into in a node.tpl.php file: